1992 State of the Union Address: Topics

 Seeing increased division in American media and politics, Bush denounced election-year partisanship and described the popular sentiment as a passing mood.

+Event

 The speech lasted 51 minutes and consisted of 5,012 words.

 The Democratic Party response was delivered by the Speaker of the House, Representative Tom Foley of Washington.
 Foley, speaking for 12 minutes, criticized Bush's economic recovery plans as being the same as those that led to the recession and argued for more support of the middle class instead of wealthier Americans.

 Edward Madigan, the Secretary of Agriculture, served as the designated survivor.